playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/posteffects/sepia.md

 ![Image without effect][1]

-and the same image with the effect applied:
+And the same image with the effect applied:

 ![Image with effect][2]